Did Justin Jefferson burn you last year? You might be tempted to go RB-or-bust to open this year’s draft, but that rigid plan could burn you again.

 Why League Format Should Shape Your WR Strategy

-One of our core fantasy tenets is to know your league's rules.
-It may seem simple, but not everyone fully understands their league format -- and how it impacts player values and optimal draft strategy.
+One of our core fantasy tenets is simple: Know your league's rules, because not everyone fully understands how format changes player values and optimal draft strategy.

 Check your starting lineups before the draft starts.